ohscar/rmalloc/doc/paper/design.rst

 possible, would save much time.
 Finally, source code to the applications would be required for manual adaptions, which is not always available.
 I have therefore not done any manual adaptions of an application.

-The specifics of how data is collected can be found in chapters :ref:`chapter-simulating-application-runtime` and :ref:`chapter-steve`.
+The specifics of how data is collected can be found in Chapters :ref:`chapter-simulating-application-runtime` and :ref:`chapter-steve`.